carbon-design-system/sveld/README.md

 #### Notes

-- Context keys must be statically resolvable: a string literal, a static template literal, a `const`-bound string (local or an imported `export const`), or a `Symbol()` / `Symbol.for()` call with a static description.
+- Context keys must be statically resolvable: a string literal, a static template literal, a `const`-bound string, or a `Symbol()` / `Symbol.for()` call with a static description, either local or an imported `export const`.
 Dynamic expressions (runtime identifiers, template interpolation, other function calls) are skipped with a `sveld/context-key-unresolved` diagnostic.
 - Variables passed to `setContext` should have JSDoc `@type` annotations for accurate types
 - The value must be an object literal or a variable.
 Any other expression (such as `setContext("store", writable(0))`) is skipped with a `sveld/context-value-unresolved` diagnostic.
 - The generated type name follows the pattern: `{PascalCase}Context`.
 Separators (underscores and any character that can't appear in an identifier, such as hyphens, dots, colons, slashes, `@`, and spaces) are stripped and each segment is capitalized.
 A name starting with a digit gets a leading `_`: